Study & Intern in Barcelona

 Visit Financial Information for information on using financial aid and scholarships for study abroad.

-You can apply for additional scholarships and funding opportunities through CAPA, in addition to the University of Minnesota.
+You can apply for additional scholarships and funding opportunities through CEA CAPA, in addition to the University of Minnesota.
 Check eligibility requirements and deadline dates for all CAPA scholarships and financing options.

 Bridging Loan